 If SCM is built with the ‘CAUTIOUS’ flag, then when an error occurs, a stack trace of certain pending calls are printed as part of the default error response.
 A (memoized) expression and newline are printed for each partially evaluated combination whose procedure is not builtin.
 See Memoized Expressions for how to read memoized expressions.

-user-interrupt (invoked by <C-c>) are defined to print stack
+(invoked by C-c) are defined to print stack

 traces and conclude by calling breakpoint